sarahciston/shequalifies/posts/field2-dataIds.md

 ["Unstoppable" (2015)](https://michacardenas.sites.ucsc.edu/unstoppable/), a collection of bulletproof clothing inspired by the prompt for "technology for black lives."
 ...and references Nao Bustamante's ["Soldadera" (2015)](http://naobustamante.com/archive/soldadera/), which recreates in Kevlar historical feminine soldiers outfits from the Mexican revolution.

+#### uncertainty index? and haptics of not touching, my works -- the gif essay and the creative/critical/code writing (CONCLUSION?)
+**example of borrowed from confessional poetry/database** **eventual adaptation into wearable body suit after RH/LHL/SCalle/--** embodied data & endataed body trails of data attach to each word body as storage of database of trauma, text as database as body (of text) wearable self, put on, take off
+_Francesca Woodman blending into the wallpaper, performing as the asmr comfort body database_

+This work is a further step in that project because in order to build this site I learned to connect programmatically to the live data outputs my personal trackers are producing using their APIs (previous projects had used downloaded static data in CSVs rather than live updating).
+This will allow me to build future projects that act on the data they pull on the fly, whether manipulating it aesthetically or analytically.

 #### Anna Daučíková, VALIE EXPORT, Lynn Hershman Leeson, Lygia Clark